Voices of the Fed

 Former CEO, Evansville Regional Economic Partnership

 Tara Barney is committed to finding better ways to connect business opportunities and talent across southwest Indiana.
-It’s a passion she brings to the St. Louis Fed’s Louisville Branch board of directors, where she says, “So much of our conversation becomes about how we can empower our regions.”
+It’s a passion she brought to the St. Louis Fed’s Louisville Branch board of directors, where she says, “So much of our conversation becomes about how we can empower our regions.”

 Elizabeth McCoy